-The ratio of the remuneration of each Director to the median Mr. Khurshed Daruvala 1.96 remuneration of the employees of the Company for the Mr. Arif Doctor 1.13 financial year Mr. Bikesh Ogra 1.13 Mr. Keki Elavia 2.01 Mr. Pallon Mistry 1.22 Ms. Rukhshana Mistry 2.14 The percentage increase in remuneration of each Director, Mr. Khurshed Daruvala Chief Financial Officer, Chief Executive Officer, Company Mr. Arif Doctor Secretary or Manager, if any, in the financial year Mr. Bikesh Ogra N.A.
-[1] Mr. Keki Elavia N.A.
-(1) Mr. Pallon Mistry Ms. Rukhshana Mistry Mr. Kannan K. N.A.
-[2] Mr. Bahadur Dastoor 20.77% [3] Mr. Jagannadha Rao Ch.
-V. 13.40% [3] The percentage increase in the median remuneration of employees in the financial year 24.79% The number of permanent employees on the rolls of Company 1,286 as on March 31, 2020 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration other than the managerial personnel in the last employees is strictly not comparable with the average personal its comparison with the percentile increase in increase in the managerial remuneration as Mr. Kannan appointed as Manager of the Company on March 27, 2019 are any exceptional circumstances for increase in Affirmation that the remuneration is as per the remuneration policy of the Company It is hereby confirmed that the remember is as per the remuneration po
+The ratio of the remuneration of each Director to the median Mr. Khurshed Daruvala 1.96

+remuneration of the employees of the Company for the Mr. Arif Doctor 1.13

+financial year Mr. Bikesh Ogra 1.13

+Mr. Keki Elavia 2.01

+Mr. Pallon Mistry 1.22

+Ms. Rukhshana Mistry 2.14

+The percentage increase in remuneration of each Director, Mr. Khurshed Daruvala

+Chief Financial Officer, Chief Executive Officer, Company Mr. Arif Doctor

+Secretary or Manager, if any, in the financial year Mr. Bikesh Ogra N.A ^[1]

+Mr. Keki Elavia N.A.(2)

+Mr. Pallon Mistry

+Ms. Rukhshana Mistry

+Mr. Kannan K. N.A. ^[2]

+Mr. Bahadur Dastoor 20.77%[3]

+Mr. Jagannadha Rao Ch.
+V. 13.40% ^[3]

+The percentage increase in the median remuneration of employees in the financial year 24.79%

+The number of permanent employees on the rolls of Company 1,286 as on March 31, 2020

+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and poin out if there are any exceptional circumstances for increase in the managerial remuneration t employees is strictly not comparable with the average percent ease in increase in the managerial remuneration as Mr. Kannan K. wd point appointed as Manager of the Company on March 27, 2019.

+Affirmation that the remuneration is as per the remuneration policy of the Company It is hereby confirmed that the remuneration paid to the employees is as per the remuneration policy of the Company